supern64/silverbot/README.md

  - Image manipulation commands
  - fun commands
  - Cross sync moderation (Sync your bans accross guilds)
+ - Good moderation

 ## Requirements

 - Node.js [Install here](https://nodejs.org)
 - SilverBot v1 files

+## Usage and restrictions

+* Do not publish this bot to bot lists
+* Do not claim you made this bot

 A general bot for Discord written in Node.js! (originally made by @razefeixx, modified and released by @chanonlim)